pytorch/pytorch.github.io/_posts/2022-6-26-pytorch-1-12-torcharrow-functional-api-for-modules-and-nvfuser-are-now-available.md

 featured-img: ''
 ---

 We are excited to announce the release of PyTorch 1.12 (release note)!
 This release is composed of over 3124 commits, 433 contributors.
-Along with 1.12, we are releasing beta versions of AWS S3 Integration, PyTorch Vision Models on Channels Last on CPU, Empowering PyTorch on Intel® Xeon® Scalable processors with Bfloat16 and FSDP AmiPI.
+Along with 1.12, we are releasing beta versions of AWS S3 Integration, PyTorch Vision Models on Channels Last on CPU, Empowering PyTorch on Intel® Xeon® Scalable processors with Bfloat16 and FSDP API.
 We want to sincerely thank our dedicated community for your contributions.

 Summary:
-- Functional APIs to functionally apply module computation with a given set of parameters.
+- Functional APIs to functionally apply module computation with a given set of parameters
 - DataPipes from TorchData fully backward compatible with DataLoader
 - Functorch with improved coverage for APIs
 - nvFuser a deep learning compiler for PyTorch